 Your self-assessment also identified your Developmental Drive which captures your beliefs about change, your openness and discernment related to feedback, and your relative readiness or reluctance to embark on a personal growth initiative.
 Your Developmental Drive identifies characteristics and capacities that support or hinder your process of personal development.

-The Developmental Drive is designed to assist you and your coach identify critical opportunities for growth, where and how to focus your coaching and development process, and which coaching approaches and interventions will be most effective.
+The assessment of Developmental Drive is designed to assist you and your coach identify critical opportunities for growth, focus your coaching and development process, and define the interventions which will be most effective.